appsemble/appsemble/README.md

 **Software Requirements**

-In order to run the Appsemble project in development mode on `Linux`, `macOS` or `Windows`, the following must be installed.
+In order to run the Appsemble project in development mode on Linux, macOS or Windows, the following must be installed.

 - [Docker][]
 - [Docker Compose][]